 - (f) Negotiable Certificates of Deposit (NCDs) issued by a nationally or state-chartered bank, a state or federal savings institution or by a federally licensed or state licensed branch of a foreign bank.
-The amount invested in Negotiable Certificates of Deposit (NCDs) may not exceed 30% of the market value of the portfolio.
-NCDs eligible for purchase shall be rated in a rating category of "A" or its equivalent or better by a NRSRO.
+Negotiable Certificates of Deposit (NCDs) together with Placement Service Deposits (PSDs) may not exceed 30% in aggregate of the market value of the portfolio.
+NCDs eligible for purchase shall be rated "A" or better by a NRSRO.
 The maximum term for NCDs shall be five years.
 The amount invested in NCDs of any one issuer in combination with any other securities from that issuer shall not exceed 10% of the market value of the portfolio.
 Cal.
 Gov. Code §53601(i) - (g) Placement Service Deposits (PSDs).
 Deposits placed through a deposit placement service that meet the requirements of Cal.
 Gov. Code §53601.8.
 The full amount of the principal and the interest that may be accrued during the maximum term of each certificate of deposit shall at all times be insured by federal deposit insurance.
 The maximum term for PSDs shall be three years.
-The amount invested in Placement Service Deposits (PSDs) may not exceed 30% of the market value of the portfolio.
+Placement Service Deposits (PSDs) together with Negotiable Certificates of Deposit (NCDs) may not exceed 30% in aggregate of the market value of the portfolio.
+The amount invested in PSDs of any one issuer in combination with any other securities from that issuer shall not exceed 10% of the market value of the portfolio.
 Cal.
 Gov. Code §53601.8 and 53635.8 - Bank Deposits, including, but not limited to, demand deposit accounts, savings (h) accounts, market rate accounts and time certificates of deposits ("TCDs") in financial institutions located in California.
 The Authority will invest in financial institutions with a net worth of ten million dollars and total assets in excess of \$50 million.
 Such deposits in each bank shall be limited to no more than 5% of the total assets of the bank.
 To be eligible to receive Authority deposits, the financial institution must have received a minimum overall satisfactory rating, under the Community Reinvestment Act, for meeting the credit needs of California Communities in its most recent evaluation.
 Bank deposits are required to be collateralized as specified under Cal.
 Gov. Code §53630 et seq.
 The Treasurer may waive the collateralization requirements for any portion that is covered by federal deposit insurance.
 The Authority shall have a signed agreement with any depository accepting Authority funds per Cal.
 Gov. Code §53649.
 The maximum maturity of TCDs is three years.
 A maximum of 20% of the market value of the portfolio may be invested in TCDs.
 The amount invested in TCDs of any one issuer in combination with any other securities from that issuer shall not exceed 10% of the market value of the portfolio.
 Cal.
-Gov. Code §53630 et seq. - (i) Medium Term Notes (MTNs), defined as all corporate and depository institution debt securities with a maximum remaining maturity of five years or less, issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States rated in a rating category of "A" or its equivalent or better by a NRSRO and be issued by a corporation organized and operating within the United States.
+Gov. Code §53630 et seq. - (i) Medium Term Notes (MTNs), defined as all corporate and depository institution debt securities with a maximum remaining maturity of five years or less, issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States rated "A" or better by a NRSRO and be issued by a corporation organized and operating within the United States.
 The aggregate total of MTNs may not exceed 15% of the market value of the investment portfolio.
 The amount invested in MTNs of any one issuer in combination with any other securities from that issuer shall not exceed 10% of the market value of the portfolio.
 Cal.
 Gov. Code §53601(k)